-The audited consolidated financial statements of the Company for the financial year ended December 31, 2019, including the report of the auditors thereon will be tabled at the Meeting and will be received by the shareholders.
-These audited consolidated financial statements of the Company for the year ended December 31, 2019 and the report of the auditors thereon and the related management's discussion and analysis (the "MD&A") have been approved by the Company's Board of Directors and as such no Shareholders' vote needs to be taken thereon at the meeting.
+The audited consolidated financial statements of the Company for the financial year ended December 31, 2020, including the report of the auditors thereon will be tabled at the Meeting and will be received by the shareholders.
+These audited consolidated financial statements of the Company for the year ended December 31, 2020, and the report of the auditors thereon and the related management's discussion and analysis (the "MD&A") have been approved by the Board and as such no Shareholders' vote needs to be taken thereon at the meeting.
 The consolidated financial statements and MD&A are available on the Company's SEDAR profile at www.sedar.com.